haizelabs/sphynx/README.md

 | Question Robustness | 50% | 42% | 33% | 21% |
 | Variant Robustness | 52.63% | 48.34% | 50.28% | 31.99% |

 These scores measure how robust a hallucination detector is with respect to the "gotchas" as described above.
-The hire the robustness score, the better.
+The higher the robustness score, the better.
 Question Robustness measures if the hallucination detector prevents *all* of the adversarial attacks with respect to a question; Variant Robustness measures if the detector prevents a *particular* adversarial attack with respect to a question.

 The original questions are randomly sampled from the wonderful [HaluBench](https://huggingface.co/datasets/PatronusAI/HaluBench).
 Our adversarial attacks can be found in `sphynx_halluce_induce.json`.